 William was 14 years old, Inmates – School – Seamanship on the industrial training ship.
 There were 184 boys – 11 voluntary inmates & 3 recalled cases.

-On the 1911 census William’s family had been seperated into various institutions including workhouses, the older children in rented accommodation and live in domestic servants.
+On the 1911 census William’s family had been seperated into various institutions including workhouses, the older children in rented accommodation and live-in domestic servants.

 William’s brother, Robert James Garrod, died 23rd April 1903, at Woolwich.
 He was a Driver for the 11th Coy, of the Army Service Corps.
 Service Number: 19165.
-He had enlisted at Ipswich, 24th March 1902, and was Labourer.
+He had enlisted at Ipswich, 24th March 1902, and was a Labourer.